Priya Kumar: Works

 In 2016, she released a spiritual thriller novel titled The Calling: Unleash Your True Self (2016).
 This story follows a man overwhelmed by life's challenges who embarks on a transformative journey to the sacred site of Hemkund Sahib to rediscover himself.

 In 2017, Priya Kumar released the self-help title How to Write a Book in 8 Days.

 In January 2019, ZEE5 announced another web-series adaptation of her book The Wise Man Said (2017).

-In 2019, Kumar published another self-help book titled Turn the Tables: From Challenges to Opportunities.
-This book features 28 chapters, each presenting unique stories and valuable life lessons for readers.

-Priya Kumar published Man Hunt (2020), a thriller set in India's Nagarjuna Tiger Reserve.
-The narrative explores the themes of loyalty and love between a man and an animal, addressing issues of environmental conservation, animal cruelty, and deforestation.

-In 2021, Kumar released My Little Book of Love, a collection of inspiring quotes and reflections designed to encourage readers to pause and reconsider their perspectives on life.

-In the same year, Priya Kumar published the biography of Olympic badminton coach Pullela Gopichand, titled Shuttler's Flick: Making Every Match Count (2021).
+Priya Kumar published the biography of Olympic badminton coach Pullela Gopichand, titled Shuttler's Flick: Making Every Match Count (2021).
 This book chronicles Gopichand’s journey from being the number five badminton player to becoming a master coach, detailing his experiences training some of the top badminton players in India and around the world.

 Kumar released A Regal Man: The Life & Lessons of Vasu Shroff (2021).
 This biography illustrates how he transformed a single shop in Dubai into a multi-billion-dollar empire, further solidifying Kumar's reputation as a biography specialist.

 In 2023, Priya Kumar published a novel titled Millionaire’s Island, which explores themes of corporate success and spirituality.
 The story follows a man who journeys to Millionaire’s Island to learn how to become a millionaire but faces various challenges before completing the program.
 This book focuses on self-discovery and personal truth.

 In 2024, Kumar released a biography of A.M.
 Naik, the magnate behind Larsen and Toubro, titled A.M.
 Naik: The Man Who Built Tomorrow.
 This biography highlights A. M. Naik's significant contributions to transforming L&T into a multi-billion-dollar enterprise.